 - State fears the abuse of Art.
 200 (here only 4-6 months’ time should be given to center) and Art.
 249 (National interest)

 - Residuary powers should come to Concurrent list.

-- Taxation should remain with center.
+- Taxation should remain with centre.

 - There should be equal representation for states in Rajya Sabha

 - Restore domicile qualification in Rajya Sabha.

 - There should be broad agreement between center and state before introducing concurrent subjects bills.